 Net Neutrality rulings

-The Federal Communications Commission (FCC), around May 15 2014, came up with three rules that apply to all the ISPs.
+The Federal Communications Commission (FCC) came up with three rules that apply to all the ISPs.

 The second rule is about not blocking conditions unlawfully.
-It may be said that a particular website is blocked upon request from the governmentbut that too will be under public scrutiny as why the need came up to block the site.
+It may be said that a particular website is blocked upon request from the government, but that too will be under public scrutiny as to why the need came up to block the site.
 Another aspect is taking money from a site to block its competitors or the ISP’s own competitors.

 Future of Net Neutrality

 The Internet activists and free speech supporters are up in arms against the FCC and ISPs.
 They want Net Neutrality to be maintained at all costs.
 They believe the above rules can easily be breached and transparency won’t be of much help in providing a proper service.
-A good section of these activists want Internet to be classified as “public utility” so that the government may use Municipal wireless or its own broadband networks.
+A good section of these activists wants the Internet to be classified as “public utility” so that the government may use Municipal wireless or its own broadband networks.
 The use of broadband depends mostly on cable lines and also on wireless.
 The Municipal wireless is already there as an alternative to costly ISPs.
-Once the Internet is classified aspublic utility, there is less that the ISPs can do to tamper with the speeds as people can switch to government broadband.
+Once the Internet is classified as a public utility, there is less chance that the ISPs can do to tamper with the speeds as people can switch to government broadband.